 - Education for staff on sustainability issues, teaching best practices for the workplace and home.

-- Search, endorse and promote certified organic produce, chicken, eggs, and biodegradable products.
+- Searches, endorses and promotes certified organic produce, chicken, eggs, and biodegradable products.

-- Provide and invite guests to greater staff and community involvement, eg. beach cleaning, endemic tree species planting for reforestation (over 10,000 to date), helping collect data for Osa Conservation’s Wild Cats program by installing and reviewing camera traps, visiting the sea turtle project, village walking tours, interactive farm visits, fish shoring, woven palm ornament making etc.
+- Provides and invites guests to greater staff and community involvement, eg. beach cleaning, endemic tree species planting for reforestation (over 10,000 to date), helping collect data for Osa Conservation’s Wild Cats program by installing and reviewing camera traps, visiting the sea turtle project, village walking tours, interactive farm visits, fish shoring, woven palm ornament making etc.

-- Support community-based hiking/boating/kayaking/surfing tour providers, who share environmental stewardship and travellers’ philanthropic efforts.
+- Supports community-based tour providers for hiking, boating, kayaking and surfing, who share environmental stewardship and travellers’ philanthropic efforts.

-- Construction, donation & maintenance of 4-building primary school complex since the lodge’s beginnings in 1991.
-Plus ongoing maintenance of other primary schools in the Osa, as well as equipping most regional schools with student supplies and books, all funded through guest donations of time, talent, materials and financial gifts.
+- Has constructed, donated & maintained a 4-building primary school complex since the lodge’s beginnings in 1991, as well as carrying out ongoing maintenance of other primary schools in the Osa, and equipping most regional schools with student supplies and books, all funded through guest donations of time, talent, materials and financial gifts.

-- Verify supply chain distributors for environmental standards such as no plastic wrap, packaging and willing to use recyclable containers and cooperate with single stop delivery: In 2005 Lapa Rios encouraged Osa businesses to consider alternatives to only plastics when a beverage supplier refused to transport refillable bottles.
+- Verifies supply chain distributors for environmental standards such as no plastic wrap, packaging and willingness to use recyclable containers and cooperate with single stop delivery: In 2005 Lapa Rios encouraged Osa businesses to consider alternatives to only plastics when a beverage supplier refused to transport refillable bottles.